 An accident report must be completed by any student involved in an accident (however minor) either at SVM's premises or while undertaking course related activities.
-Accident Reports are to be given to SVM Coordinator as soon as possible after the accident.
+Accident Reports are to be given to SVM's Director: Education and Training as soon as possible after the accident.